Jump to:

 1. Light blue

-A blue fence will work well with neutral-coloured surroundings and garden furniture.
-It also gives a luxurious and contemporary feel to your backyard.
+The light blue shade creates a sense of spaciousness, making it ideal for small gardens.
+It harmonises well with neutral surroundings and garden furniture.
+This dreamy colour also lends a luxurious and contemporary touch to your backyard.

 2. Cream